anapaula-noleto/typeorm-model-generator-updated/README.md

   -s, --schema           Schema name to create model from.
 Only for mssql
                          and postgres.
-You can pass multiple values separated by comma eg. -s scheme1,scheme2,scheme3 --ssl                                               [boolean] [default: false]
+You can pass multiple values separated by comma eg. -s scheme1,scheme2,scheme3 -m                     The models path where the models will be created [default: "./models"] --ssl                                               [boolean] [default: false] --noConfig            Do not create tsconfig.json and ormconfig.json files [boolean] [default: false] --tables            Tables to create models from.
+You can pass multiple values separated by comma eg. --tables table1,table2,table3
 ```
 ### Examples